-Patient satisfaction is directly dependent on the engagement and passion of healthcare employees.
-Here’s some advice for creating a culture that’s supportive of it:
+Patient experience scores are directly dependent on the engagement and passion of healthcare employees.
+Here’s some advice for creating a culture that supports employee engagement and ultimately better patient experience:

 - Make sure you’re doing things efficiently and well.
-Your employees suffer and patients certainly notice when you are not running a tight ship.
+Your employees suffer and patients certainly notice when you are bogged down with long waiting times and poor quality.